6 Global Consumer Trends to Watch in 2021-2023

 Consumers are increasingly shopping locally.
 But doing it online.

-This 1-2 punch satisfies a need for community as well as a desire for efficiency and convenience.
+This 1-2 punch satisfies a need for community as well as a desire for efficiency, sustainability, and convenience.

-As more consumers are turning to digital-first shopping, there is a chance for retailers to satisfy the need for convenience.
-41% of consumers say that they are willing to pay a charge to receive same-day shipping.
+41% of consumers say that they are willing to pay extra to receive same-day shipping.

 A breakdown of annual on-demand consumer spending.